vippsas/vipps-login-api/vipps-login-automatic-recognition.md

+:warning: This feature is still under development, and not available at the time of writing.

+---

 Vipps Login will offer the option to authenticate end-users automatically when they return to a merchant's site.
 This gives merchants the opportunity to provide custom content to the user directly without the need for manual authentication.
 A precondition is that the user has consented to use Vipps login at the merchant's site, and has opted into being remembered in the browser being used.

 ### Automatic authentication in an iframe